Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

 Augmenting the completed pushout diagram by the two isomorphisms, the second arrow $\xy \UCMT \xymatrix{ B_2 \cup_{B_1} C_0 \ar[r] & C_2 \cup_{C_1} C_0 } \endxy $ in the factorization is also a cofibration.
 Then the composition $ \xy \UCMT \xymatrix{ B_2 \cup_{B_1} B_0 \ar@{ >->}[r] & B_2 \cup_{B_0} C_0 \ar@{ >->}[r] & C_2 \cup_{C_1} C_0 } \endxy$ is a cofibration and this arrow is isomorphic to the arrow in diagram \eqref{iteratedcolim1}.

 To obtain the result for the row-wise pushouts from the result for column-wise pushouts, observe that the properties of the arrows in the diagram are symmetric with respect to reflection in the diagonal $A_0B_1C_2$.
-Therefore, it suffices to reflect the diagram in this diagonal and apply the column-wise result. \end{proof} \begin{proof}[Proof of the first part of theorem \ref{symmetricbimonoid}] It is well-known that disjoint union of sets and the one point union $\wed$ of pointed sets are categorical sum operations, so that all coherence conditions for these operations are automatically met.
+Therefore, it suffices to reflect the diagram in this diagonal and apply the column-wise result. \end{proof} \begin{proof}[Proof of the second part of theorem \ref{symmetricbimonoid}] Since the functor $\mu_* \colon \cR_f(X{\times}X) \ra \cR_f(X)$ is exact \cite[Lemma 2.1.6]{Waldhausen85}, and we have seen that $\esm$ is biexact in proposition \ref{externalbiexactness}, the composite $\sma = \mu_* \com \esm$ is biexact. \end{proof} Now we take up coherence properties. \begin{proof}[Proof of the first part of theorem \ref{symmetricbimonoid}] It is well-known that disjoint union of sets and the one point union $\wed$ of pointed sets are categorical sum operations, so that all coherence conditions for these operations are automatically met.
 For the category of sets containing a fixed set $S$ the union $\wed_S$ of two sets along the common subset is also the categorical sum, so $\wed_S$ fulfills all coherence conditions.
 Concerning products, the cartesian product of sets and the smash product of pointed sets are operations also meeting coherence conditions.
 When these operations of sum and product are considered together, they are related by distributivity isomorphisms, and the combined systems exhibit the coherence properties discussed in \cite{LaPlazaCoh1}.
 It is possible to develop the coherence properties we need for operations on retractive spaces from these basic elements by developing the operations $\wdX$ and $\esm$ dimensionwise and pointwise over $X$, resp., $X_1{\times}X_2$ in the case of products, from one point union and smash product of pointed sets.
 Compare the remark following definition \ref{externalsmash}.
 We take a different approach here.

 For the sum $\wdX$, we need a slight extension of the union of sets along a common subset to cover the case of the disjoint union of two simplicial sets along a common simplicial subset.
 Let $\cT$ be the category of triples $(T, r \colon T \ra S, s \colon S \ra T)$, where $S$ and $T$ are sets and the functions satisfy $r\com s = \id_S$.
 Occasionally, it is convenient to view $S$ as a subset of $T$.
 A morphism